Moe-Salim91156/42_Repo/so_long/README.txt

   2. window dynamic size for the map, not hard-coded.
   6. collectible action.
   7. win condition -> exit action.
+  1. check map validation.
   // check for exit_path;
   // check for collectibles
   // check for characters in map;
+  // check for valid walls (closed);
+  // check for rectangular;
+  10. memory leaks.

   what to do ?
-  1. check map validation.
-  // check for valid walls;
-  // check for rectangular;
   8. norminate whats left.
   9. error handle.
-  10. memory leaks.
   11. finishing up and evaluation.